-CTRM or Commodity Trade and Risk Management software is a dedicated software for commodity trading transactions and business processes.
+CTRM or Commodity Trade and Risk Management software is a dedicated solution for commodity trading transactions and business processes.
 Its architecture, applications and functions should assist the daily work of all involved in a commodity trading company.

-Meanwhile, it offers solutions to the traders and management to control and minimize the risks of the commodity trading activities and the business as a whole.
-CTRM is the software-pillar for all departments in a commodity company, like logistics, trading, finance, IT and the management.
+What’s more, it offers solutions to both traders and management to control and minimize the risks of the commodity trading activities and the business as a whole.
+Thanks to its core software, employees can perform their daily tasks and transactions accurately and efficiently.
+It can be made available anytime, anywhere through cloud solutions and on mobile devices.
+CTRM is the software-pillar for all departments in a commodity company – from logistics, trading and IT to finance and management.

-CTRM is more than just an ERP system
+CTRM: more than just an ERP

-Differences CTRM vs. ERP
+CTRM vs. ERP

-1. Coping with versatility and variances
+1. Coping with versatility

 ERP software supports standardized wholesale, manufacturing and services environments.
-ERP supports these environments from a transactional perspective and integrates with accounting applications.
+The system supports these environments from a transactional perspective and integrates with accounting applications.
 Its architecture eliminates variance in processes to ensure adequate production processes, related transaction management and accounting processes.

 2. Facilitating hedging of trades

-3. The variance in pricing
+3. Variance in pricing

-Most ERP software systems have a rather linear architecture, such reflecting the structure of the business they support.
+Most ERP software systems have a rather linear architecture, reflecting the structure of the business they support.
 This means that they follow a certain line of functions and execute transaction according to their structure.
 Think, for example, a Work Break Down structure, a Bill of Material, a Recipe, or simply a departmental structure of a company.
-When you would picture such a structure you could imagine a pyramid of rectangular with linear association to each other from beginning to an end.
+When you would picture such a structure you could imagine a pyramid of rectangular with linear association to each other from beginning to end.
 Transactions and value development through the structure would follow a rather predefined and mostly sequential flow.

-5. The risk management
+5. Risk management

-The aforementioned limitations in the structure and capabilties of ERP systems prevent ERP in the most important need of the commodity trading business: managing value and risk.
+Limitations in the structure and capabilities of ERP systems prevent them from being of actual use when it comes to perhaps the most vital need within the commodity trading business: managing value and risk.
 Commodity business have critical differences from wholesale or manufacturing or services businesses.
-They are just not so simple and straightforward!
-Even within the commodity industries there are differences.
-The rules of the game, the terminology, contracts, calendars, trading methodologies are just different for different commodities.
-But also from company to company as well.
+They are just not so simple and straightforward.
+Even within the commodity industries, here are differences.
+The rules of the game, the terminology, contracts, calendars, trading methodologies may and indeed will vary across different commodities, but from company to company as well.